Andamio-Platform/dfa-pbl/src/andamio/course/202/overview.md

 **Characteristics of a Good Review**

-A good review is always on-topic, engaging with the substance of the proposal rather than veering off into unrelated areas.
-Originality is key; your review should not be a rehash of existing comments or a copy-paste from other sources.
-While leveraging tools like ChatGPT can be helpful, your personal touch and unique perspective are what truly count.
-Aim for a balance in your review, making it neither too brief nor excessively long, to maintain the reader's interest.
+A good review is always on-topic, engaging with the proposal's substance rather than veering off into unrelated areas.
+Originality is vital; your review should not be a rehash of existing comments or a copy-paste from other sources.
+While leveraging tools like ChatGPT can be helpful, your personal touch and unique perspective indeed count.
+Aim for a balance in your review, making it brief and manageable to maintain the reader's interest.

 **Crafting Your First Review**